 But the film transcends mere shock.
 In one scene, a despondent Rob visits a cinema.
 On screen, a masked killer stalks a screaming blonde co-ed.
 But Nekromantik focuses on the audience, mainly couples, who appear aroused by the violence.
 A frustrated Rob soon storms out.
 It’s an ingenious bit of meta-commentary that forced me to reappraise my view of the film.
 Why do I find imaginary violence against humans entertaining, yet feel repulsed by necrophilia?

-Lest you think the film takes itself too seriously, know it builds to a Grad Guignol finale that seared itself into my mind’s eye involving blood, semen, and a giant artificial penis.
+Lest you think the film takes itself too seriously, know it builds to a Grand Guignol finale that seared itself into my mind’s eye involving blood, semen, and a giant artificial penis.
 It also packs a surprisingly effective soundtrack.

 So I’m torn.
 I didn’t enjoy Nekromantik. but it resonated.
 I’ve no urge to watch it again, save in a crowded theater with folks new to the film.
 Two stars feels right, but think twice before watching.